• Skip to primary navigation

 What you'll need to make this recipe!

 • NOTE - This is an easy cookie dough to mix up.
-The main differences between this sugar cookie recipe and most others is that I use powdered sugar aka confectioners' sugar instead of granulated sugar.
+The main difference between this sugar cookie recipe and most others is that I use powdered sugar, aka confectioners' sugar, instead of granulated sugar.

-• NOTE - This cookie dough does need to refrigerate for at least an hour before rolling it out so make sure you plan for that.
+• NOTE - This cookie dough does need to be refrigerated for at least an hour before rolling it out, so make sure you plan for that.

 • NOTE - I've had a few people end up with crumbly dough.
-I've never been able to replicate the problem myself but thanks to a reader it's been suggested that perhaps some are firmly packing the flour in the measuring cup instead scooping without packing.
-In baking you NEVER firmly pack flour.
+I've never been able to replicate the problem myself, but thanks to a reader, it's been suggested that perhaps some are firmly packing the flour in the measuring cup instead of scooping without packing.
+In baking, you NEVER firmly pack flour.
 See this article for how to properly measure flour for more information.

 • Cream the butter and the powdered sugar in a large bowl or in the bowl of a stand mixer fitted with a paddle attachment.

-• Add the eggs, vanilla and almond extracts to butter mixture.
+• Add the eggs, vanilla, and almond extracts to the butter mixture.

 Cream butter, sugar, eggs and vanilla.